PeterRiding/PeterRiding/README.md

 #### _Howdy!_ Welcome to my Github.
-- Sec+ certified and OffSec student studying for the OSCP.
+- Sec+ certified and OffSec student studying for the OSCP and OSWP.
 - Always diving on ProvingGrounds/THM/HTB/Mutillidae/vulnhub.
 - Looking to collaborate with Red-Teamers on CTF events.